 Generated power is supplied to the eastern part of the PJM Interconnection (Pennsylvania, New Jersey and Maryland Interconnection), which is North America’s biggest transmission system.

 Patriot Generating Station equipment

-The plant has two identical single shaft power blocks featuring Siemens H-class gas turbines.
-Each power block consist of one SGT6-8000H gas turbine and one SST6-5000 steam turbine, in addition to one hydrogen-cooled SGen6-2000H generator, along with one heat recovery steam generator in each block.
+The plant has two identical single-shaft power blocks featuring Siemens H-class gas turbines.
+Each power block consists of one SGT6-8000H gas turbine and one SST6-5000 steam turbine, in addition to one hydrogen-cooled SGen6-2000H generator, along with one heat recovery steam generator in each block.